Football: Lisbon opens its arms to 'bizarre' Champions League finale amid COVID-19 pandemic

 "NO EXCEPTION" TO RESTRICTIONS

-Daniel Sa of IPAM told AFP that more than 5,000 people could gather in the city for the final, which is scheduled for Aug 23 at Benfica's Estadio da Luz, where the players' voices will echo around the empty 65,000-capacity venue.
+Daniel Sa of Portuguese Institute of Administration and Marketing told AFP that more than 5,000 people could gather in the city for the final, which is scheduled for Aug 23 at Benfica's Estadio da Luz, where the players' voices will echo around the empty 65,000-capacity venue.

 However, Sa described that as a "conservative" estimate and believes the final figure will be higher thanks to the "improvement of the health situation in Lisbon in recent weeks or the increase in the number of flights to Lisbon".